The good news: We are living

 As part of drafting the Oregon Administrative Rules under which the program operates, the Board had two public comment periods and a public hearing to get feedback from employers large and small, payroll service providers, industry associations, consumer groups, investment industry representatives, and financial institutions.
 After receiving public comments, the Board modified its draft rules and officially filed its first set of rules for OregonSaves with the Secretary of State's Office on April 19, 2017.

-A second stage of rulemaking began June 14, 2017 to consider technical matters that are not in the first set of rules, such as the process for employment services.
+A second stage of rulemaking that began June 14, 2017 considered technical matters that were not in the first set of rules, such as the process for employment services.
 A public rulemaking hearing occured on September 19, 2017, and the updated rules were officially filed with the Secretary of State's Office on October 24, 2017..

 Please note: the OregonSaves mark and OS logo are trademarks of the Oregon Retirement Savings Board and may not be used without permission.

 02 /11 /2017